 My favorite thing about eating plant-based food is that it has a direct impact on how I feel and my quality of life.

-If you’re experiencing depression and/or anxiety, eating plant-based food alone is not going to make your symptoms go away.
+If you’re experiencing depression and/or anxiety and/or higher levels of stress , eating plant-based food alone is not going to make your symptoms go away.
 But it can ease your symptoms.

 The food you eat affects your thoughts and emotions and can support the experience you want to have.